 Step 4- Think about what you and your child can do to fight for racial justice

 Often times we are afraid to have difficult conversations with our children because we feel powerless in the face of such large problems.
 This can lead to us trying to avoid the problem instead of thinking of ways to proactively engage in solutions.
 Mutual learning leads to mutual action.
 Children need to feel like they are part of a solution, especially after having been presented with difficult information.
-Sit down with your children and think about some things you can do as a family, classroom, school, church, etc., to fight for racial justice.
+Sit down with your children and think about some things you can do as a family, classroom, school, faith community, etc., to fight for racial justice.
 Your answer will not be perfect; it will not please everyone, but your efforts to make things better will inspire your children and the people around you.
-The co-created action lists you’ll receive after our workshop today are a great place to start.

 Step 5- Get moving!